 An outpatient procedure means that you will go home the same day as your surgery.
 You must have family or a friend drive you home.
 It is important that you and your family/friends pay close attention to the home care instructions that will be reviewed with you before you are discharged.

 Some procedures may require you to be admitted to the hospital after surgery, usually because your recovery requires more nursing care.
-When you are stable, your care team will transport you to a nursing unit when a bed becomes available.
-Each nursing unit has highly trained staff and physicians who focus on the physical and emotional needs of our patient and their loved ones.
+When you are stable, your care team will transport you to a nursing unit as a bed becomes available.
+Each nursing unit has highly trained staff and physicians who focus on the healing and recovery of our patients.

 Pain Management: Our goal is to treat your pain so that you will be as comfortable as possible and so that pain does not interfere with your recovery or impact your quality of life.